Updated on 2025-09-05 GMT+08:00

 Using CDM to Import Data to Elasticsearch

-With CSS, you can use the web user interface of the Cloud Data Migration (CDM) service to import data from an Oracle database or OBS to an Elasticsearch or OpenSearch cluster.
+With CSS, you can use the web user interface of the Cloud Data Migration (CDM) service to import data from an Oracle database or OBS to an Elasticsearch cluster.
 Only JSON files are supported.

 Table 1 Using CDM to import data to CSS